Project

 4.1 Scope Agreement:

-• You must propose a project to me and I must approve your proposal by 24 November.
-You should submit this proposal before 17 November to account for possible revisions.
+• You must propose a project to me and I must approve your proposal by 6 Apr.
+You should submit this proposal with ample time to account for possible revisions.
 You are welcome to submit it much earlier; I typically turn these around in 48 working hours.
 The earlier you scope your project, the earlier you can begin your project.

 • Identify in your proposal: